Athlete Development: Strategies, Capabilities and Wellbeing

-- Sport as a Career - The historical context – the evolution of western sports systems, from the cold war to globalisation.
+- - The historical context – the evolution of western sports systems, from the cold war to globalisation.

-- Sport as a Career - The sports field as a regulated industrial workplace – the role of the player associations, collective bargaining, etc.
+- - The sports field as a regulated industrial workplace – the role of the player associations, collective bargaining, etc.

-- Sport as a Career - When the fulltime whistle blows – the focus on Athlete Career Education (ACE) and the dual career notion.
+- - When the fulltime whistle blows – the focus on Athlete Career Education (ACE) and the dual career notion.

-- Expected capabilities - Psychological needs and appropriate support
+- - Psychological needs and appropriate support

 - The athlete brand - The meaning of a personal brand